thegatesdev/maple/README.md

 #### Parent and key

 An element also stores its key and parent (`key()`, `parent()`).
-These are set by the parent when inserted into the structure.
+The parent sets these when inserted into the structure.
-You can use `rootKey()` to set the key of an element without parent.
+You can use `rootKey()` to set the key of an element without a parent.

 #### Utilities

 Any element can also be copied (deep copy) using `copy()`.
-The `toString()` method is useful for laying out the structure of the children of the element.
+The `toString()` method is useful for laying out the structure of the element's children.

 Some other funny methods to check out (or more that I didn't feel like writing more):
 - `isDescendant`